shivannis/xandr-docs-public/xandr-docs/yield-analytics-ui/dealing-with-campaign-under-delivery.md

 ms.custom: yield-analytics-ui
 ---

-# Dealing with campaign under-delivery
+# Dealing with campaign under-deliveryl

 Diagnosing and solving under-delivery concerns can be a complex task.
-This is because there are often a number of possible root causes and barriers that make it difficult to make decisions strictly based on revenue.
-Unlike ad server reports, Yield Analytics can provide a tremendous amount of transparency into all the competing campaigns.
+This is because there are often a number of possible root causes and barriers that make it difficult to make decisions strictly based on revenue.Unlike ad server reports, Yield Analytics can provide a tremendous amount of transparency into all the competing campaigns.
 Depending on the business concerns a publisher must satisfy in order to make a decision, it can sometimes be a lengthy path to gather all the necessary intel.

 **High level path**: